-There’s a wide variety of safe and modern accommodation on offer for students in the UK and universities have dedicated accommodation teams that will help you find the right type of living environment to suit your needs.
+There’s a wide variety of safe and modern accommodation on offer for students in the UK and universities and colleges have dedicated accommodation teams that will help you find the right type of living environment to suit your needs.

 Many universities and colleges have halls of residence that are on-site or nearby.
 If you prefer to rent your own accommodation, your university and college accommodation office can usually help you.